View this document as: a single page | multiple pages.

 Establishing Applicant Reference Relationships

 In many cases, there will be business, legal, or fraud prevention reasons to confirm the relationship between the applicant and an applicant reference.
-Where such steps are deemed necessary by a risk assessment, the following requirements SHALL apply:
+If such steps are deemed necessary by a risk assessment, the following requirements SHALL apply:

-2. The CSP SHALL make a list of acceptable evidence of relationship available to the applicant reference prior to initiating the relationship confirmation process
+2. The CSP SHALL make a list of acceptable evidence of relationship available to the applicant reference prior to initiating the relationship confirmation process.

-3. The CSP SHALL request evidence of the applicant’s relationship (e.g., notarized power of attorney, a professional certification)
+3. The CSP SHALL request evidence of the applicant’s relationship (e.g., notarized power of attorney, a professional certification).

 4. Upon successfully identity proofing an applicant, the CSP SHALL record the evidence used to confirm the applicant reference’s relationship to the applicant in the subscriber account.

-Requirements for Interacting with Minors
+Requirements for Interacting With Minors

-The following requirements apply to all CSPs providing identity proofing services to minors at any IAL.
+The following requirements apply to all CSPs that provide identity proofing services to persons under the age of 18:

-1. The CSP SHALL establish written policy and procedures as part of its practice statement for identity proofing minors who may not be able to meet the evidence requirements for a given IAL.
+1. The CSP SHALL establish a written policy and procedures as part of its practice statement for identity proofing minors who may not be able to meet the evidence requirements for a given IAL.

 3. CSPs SHALL support the use of applicant references when interacting with individuals under the age of 18.